MSc Sustainable Development in Practice

 - Master's Project (60 credits) - You'll investigate, tackle and report on a specific issue in current sustainability practice, with supervision from specialist subject tutors.

-A wide range of options allows you to tailor your programme to your career needs.
-In addition to modules from the fields of Environmental Management and the Built Environment students may also choose from the following optional modules (the number depending on credit requirements):
+A wide range of options allows you to tailor your course to your career needs.
+In addition to modules from the fields of Environmental Management and the Built Environment students may also choose from optional modules which enable them to:

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.